Focus Shift Photography

 To enable or disable exposure smoothing:

 Selecting On allows the camera to adjust exposure to match previous shot in modes other than M (note that exposure smoothing only takes effect in mode M if auto ISO sensitivity control is on).
 Large changes in subject brightness during shooting may result in apparent variations in exposure, in which case it may be necessary to shorten the interval between shots.
+Off is recommended if lighting and other conditions will not change during shooting, On when photographing landscapes and the like under variable lighting.

 To enable or disable silent photography: